Chart Color Schemes

 Infrastructure

-Casey has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Casey has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified seven projects that could impact the area's performance.
-Key projects include Gold Creek Country Club Build-to-Rent (Gold Creek Golf Club Redevelopment), Gold Creek Events Facility and 60-room Hotel, North Gungahlin Community Health Centre, and Taylor Residential Estate.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting the region.
+Notable initiatives include Gold Creek Country Club Build-to-Rent (Gold Creek Golf Club Redevelopment), Gold Creek Events Facility and 60-room Hotel, North Gungahlin Community Health Centre, and Casey Emergency Services Station.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.